 Of course, all stipulative definitions reflect the biases of their authors, and there is an inherent forcefulness to them.
 But to the extent that neutral language is avoided, a definition remains emotive and is very unlikely to enter general parlance.

 As English speakers we are the inheritors of a wealth of words by which to describe our world, and that is, of course, wonderful.
 However, it is sometimes necessary in the course of thinking to redefine a concept, or narrow its meaning, to aid in the clarity of thought.
 Occasionally we even need to coin new words!
 Providing good reasons for your decision is the best way to make it stick with other people, and that is ultimately the way new concepts propagate.
-For example, I actively avoid using the word “realism”, in protest of its ridiculous overuse.
-See; decision (avoid using “realism”), followed by reason (it is overused).
+For example, I actively avoid using the word “realism”, in protest of its ridiculous overuse and resulting ambiguity.
 Perhaps you agree and the language will slowly change.
 In the meanwhile, thank you for reading!